Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

     location        : Vector2;
 }
 ```
-All struct fields are public: they can be read and even changed everywhere!
+All struct fields are _public_: they can be read and even changed everywhere!
 There is a convention to prefix fields which should be private by `_`, but the compiler does not enforce that.
 A struct field can be of type void (why ??).

+> Unlike classes in other languages, Jai does NOT have member functions: there is no concept of functions "belonging" to a particular struct or datatype.
+So it's better to not define a procedure inside a struct.

 A struct definition must occur in a data scope (see § 7).